-Learn how to give hands-on Savasana Adjustments, and how to touch in Savasana or Corpse Pose so that your student can really relax into the full pose.
+Learn how to give hands-on Savasana assists, and how to touch in Savasana or Corpse Pose so that your student can really relax into the full pose.
 From feet to head and neck, the right touch can take the student to a deeper experience.
 Always be gentle!

-Hands-on Savasana Adjustments – Share the Love!
+Hands-on Savasana Assists – Share the Love!

 Welcome to Doron Yoga.
 Savasana – the Corpse Pose – is one of the most important poses in the asana practice.
 It’s the place where all of our practice, our movement, our breath comes to a place of integration.
 In Savasana, we’re not doing much.
 We actually practice complete surrender.
-We let the body surrender, we let the breath surrender, we let the mind surrender.
+We let the body surrender; we let the breath surrender; we let the mind surrender.

 Since surrendering is not always easy to do, sometimes there are ways to bring our awareness back to the place of surrender that we’re aiming for in Savasana.
 That’s where hands-on touch comes in.
 A little bit of energetic connection from the teacher to the student is helpful.

 In Savasana, ideally nobody is touching you.
 There’s no music, no input, and your consciousness is liberated.
 Realistically for most students, that’s not really happening.
-Therefore, when we come and do a Savasana adjustment, we are going to be really gentle.
+Therefore, when we come and do a Savasana assist, we are going to be really gentle.
 Try to make it more of an energetic connection rather than an interference.

 Feet and Ankle Adjustment